Empia/api/docs/installGuide.ubuntu.md

 Install DADI API:

-*Note:* The application log and cache directories are created at startup using settings in the main configuration file `config.json`.

-`[sudo] cp config-sample.json config.json`
 `[sudo] npm install`

+Configure the API:

+Application settings are held in a JSON file in the `config` directory.
+On startup, the application will look for a configuration file matching the current environment.
+FOr example, if the application is started in development mode (the default) it will attempt to load file `config/config.development.json`.

+*Note:* The application log and cache directories are created at startup using settings found in the configuration file.

+`[sudo] cp config/config.development.json.sample config/config.development.json`

 Perform tests: